§ 01 Trauma & PTSD

 Hyperarousal

-Reducing the baseline alarm load that shows up as scanning, panic, tension, and feeling constantly braced.
+SSRIs and SNRIs, the best-studied medications for PTSD, lower the baseline alarm that shows up as scanning, panic, tension, and feeling permanently braced.

 Boundaries are part of good care.